 Getting Out of Boseong: By Bus

 I have never taken the train here in Korea (the train here in Boseong is extremely slow and it’s quicker to take the bus anyway) so this post will be focused on getting around on the bus.
 Schedules are usually posted at the actual bus stops and they are all in Korean.
 It’s quite hard finding information online because that too will be in Korean and if by chance the website is in English, all the stops and destinations tend to not be listed for some reason.
-So after jumping back and forth between three different websites that have English available, and comparing them to the times listed at my local bus station, I present to you: Getting Out Of Boseong (By Bus)!
+So after jumping back and forth between various websites that have English available, and comparing them to the times listed at my local bus station, I present to you: Getting Out Of Boseong (By Bus)!

 From Boseong to Gwangju